Doston Yokubov

 Doston Yokubov (born 5 April 1995) is an Uzbek Olympic weightlifter.
 He won the gold medal in the men's 67 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

+Yokubov also won the gold in the 73 kg division in the 2022 Asian Championships.
 He also represented his country at the 2016 Summer Olympics held in Rio de Janeiro, Brazil.